ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Adds to group by journal on invoices.
 #.
 Adds a button "Match Payments" in the customer & suppliers form view to allow to start the matching of invoices & payments for that partner.
 #.
 Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)
 #.
-Show the field partner bank in costumer and supplier invoice.(TODO Remove in v12)
-#.
 Add quick search by this/last year/month on journal entries
 #.
 Add visible to group account invoice the field "Journal" in account invoice form.
 #.
 This replace original odoo wizard for changing currency on an invoice with serveral improvements: